etukleris/sample-site/README.md

 # sample-site #

 Sample website for learning purposes.
 Used xampp stack (apache, mysql) as a platform.
+Moved onto codeigniter as a framework.

-Started with notes from freecodecamp tutorials and kept adding some of my own pieces.
+Started with notes from freecodecamp tutorials and kept adding and adding some of my own pieces.

-Site still uses mostly static pages.

 Usage: simply put the folder to ../xampp/htdocs folder.
 Run xampp stack.
-Site accessible through localhost/freecodecamp/pages/index.php .
+Site accessible through localhost/test-site/index.php/pages/view/index (will be working on to change the name into something simpler) .

-There are still plenty of work to be done, noticeable additions include: rework/move the whole project to a framework (would likely improve code usability, site security and other); user creation/authentication (which would mean more tables in the DB); more TBD;

 Major changes so far:
+Added image upload;
 Added some "dynamic" pages (mainly a page that displays all uploaded photos);
-Added user creation/authentication;
-Some extra functions;
+Added user creation/authentication; User profile page with image upload Some extra functions;

-Major update now would be to start using some framework.
+Moved onto codeigniter framework